-For media inquiries or assistance during business hours, Monday through Friday, 8:30 a.m. to 5 p.m., please contact the OHSU media line at 503-494-8231 or email firstname.lastname@example.org.
+OHSU Tuality Healthcare communications team is available to respond to media inquires during business hours Monday through Friday, 8:30 a.m. to 5 p.m.
+Please contact the OHSU media line at 503-494-8231 or email email@example.com.

 OHSU Tuality Healthcare complies with the Health Insurance Portability and Accountability Act (HIPAA) and the Oregon Code of Cooperation regarding media interaction and patient care activities.
 This code balances the patient’s right to privacy and well being with the public’s right to receive information.

 These are the definitions used to describe a patient’s condition: